DuPage County DUI Lawyers

 Serving Clients in Lombard, Bloomingdale, Naperville, Chicago, and Throughout Northern Illinois

-At Mevorah Law Offices LLC, will fight hard to defend you and your driver's license.
+At Mevorah & Giglio Law Offices, will fight hard to defend you and your driver's license.
 Despite harsh penalties set forth by laws throughout the United States, driving under the influence (DUI) of alcohol or drugs remains one of the most common criminal charges.
 Illinois law sets a blood-alcohol content (BAC) of .08 % as the level at which all motorists are deemed too impaired to drive.
 Any person who drives a motor vehicle in Illinois with a BAC of .08 or more risks a DUI charge if stopped by a law enforcement officer.

 Even though the legal limit of alcohol concentration in the blood is 0.08 % in Illinois, you can be charged and convicted of a DUI with a blood alcohol content of less than 0.08 % and face severe penalties.
 The high BAC in Illinois is 0.16 %, the threshold blood alcohol content for which maximum penalties and fines may apply, even on a first offense.